Wang-Bioinformatics-Lab/HPCC_Nextflow_Workflow/README.md

 mamba install -c bioconda nextflow
 ```

-Run the workflow
+Run the workflow - this will run one process on cpu and another on gpu
 ```
 make run_hpcc
 ```

 This workflow will utilize a custom conda env that is created in the work folder and then used by the actual compute jobs

-Running the workflow with GPU resources
+Running the workflow with GPU resources - this will run both on gpu
 ```
 make run_hpcc_gpu
 ```